stephwon/Applied_Bioinformatics_BMMB852/Wk5/Wk5_Assignment_StephanieWon.md

 * Approximately 21304KB (~20.8MB) of space was saved after compression.
 That's 71.00% of space saved.

-The math is included in the script.
+NOTE: The math is included in the script.

 ### Question 3.
 How much data would be generated when covering the Yeast,  the Drosophila or the Human genome at 30x?